 The story of University of Michigan Football Coach Sherrone Moore’s termination with cause took on an even more local connection Wednesday evening when it was reported by numerous news outlets that Moore was detained by the Saline Police Department.

-A statement by University of Michigan Athletic Director Warde Manuel was issued on Wednesday:
+This statement by University of Michigan Athletic Director Warde Manuel was issued on Wednesday, Dec.
+10:

 “U-M head football coach Sherrone Moore has been terminated, with cause, effectively immediately.
 Following a University investigation, credible evidence was found that Coach Moore engaged in an inappropriate relationship with a staff member.
 This conduct constitutes a clear violation of University policy, and U-M maintains zero tolerance for such behavior.